takezoe/kinesalite-docker/README.md

 kinesalite-docker
 ========
-Docker image of [kinesalite](https://github.com/mhart/kinesalite) which is an AWS Kinesis Node.js implementation.
+Docker image of [kinesalite](https://github.com/mhart/kinesalite) which is a Node.js implementation of AWS Kinesis.

 How to use this image
 --------